ontio/ontology-java-sdk/docs/en/smartcontract.md

                 }
             ],
             "returntype":"Void"
-        },
-        {
-            "name":"getRecord",
-            "parameters":
-            [
-                {
-                    "name":"arg1",
-                    "type":"String"
-                },
-                {
-                    "name":"arg2",
-                    "type":"ByteArray"
         }
-            ],
-            "returntype":"Void"
-        }
     ]
 }
 ```
-When the put function is called to save the data, the result pushed by websocket is {"putRecord", "arg1", "arg2", "arg3"}
+When the put function is called to save the data, the putRecord event is fired.
+The result of the websocket push is the hexadecimal string of {"putRecord", "arg1", "arg2", "arg3"}